 NEGOTIABLE FEES: Lawyer's fees are often negotiable.

-PAYMENT PLANS: Can you make payments to a lawyer?
-Most accept payment plans you can afford.
+PAYMENT PLANS: Most accept payment plans you can afford.

 FIXED or FLAT FEES: A flat or fixed fee is the a set amount that will be charged for routine legal work.

 NO WIN NO PAY: Some offer no win, no pay

 PREPAID LEGAL FEES: Beware.
 Many of these are just a scam or fraudulent.

 Lawyer or Law Office?